The Columbia music scene hits all the right notes

 Erin Dillard describes her Emospacebird solo project as “new R&B,” but this label belies the amalgam of young energy and eclectic influences that she rolls out in her performances.

 Onstage, Dillard augments electric ukulele with an array of effects pedals and sings original material that owes much, she admits, to a St. Louis childhood spent watching her mother play piano in church and absorbing the various musical tastes of six older siblings.

 After transplanting herself to Columbia a few years ago, Dillard found support and encouragement of local organizations such as CoMo Girls Rock and started to write her own music.
 The result is a charming one-woman show that spans genres and generations.

 Two years ago, brothers Ben (now a Hickman sophomore) and Henry (seventh grade) Cohen met multi-instrumentalist Anders Harms at Nation of Love Records’ Compass Music Camp.
 The trio immediately fell in, started practicing and eventually began playing out.
-Darkroom became a place where the group not only recorded but got encouragement and inspiration from slightly more experienced peers such as The Adaptations.
+Darkroom became a place where the group not only recorded but got encouragement and inspiration from slightly more experienced peers such as The Adaptation.
 Writing became a priority, and soon the band’s set became almost all original material.